bmpenuelas/systemverilog-formatter-vscode/README.md

 ### OS Support

-As of now, Verible binaries are **released for a limited number of OSs and versions**.
-If your OS or distro is not listed below, you can give it a try with the one that is most similar to yours, some users have been able to use it in different distros as well.
-Otherwise, you can build Verible for your OS and use that selecting build "none".
+Verible binaries are **released for most OSs and versions**.
+If your OS or distro is not listed below, you can give it a try with the one that is most similar to yours.
+Otherwise, you can build Verible for your OS and use that binary by selecting build "none".

-- CentOS-7.9.2009-Core-x86_64
-- Ubuntu-16.04-xenial-x86_64
-- Ubuntu-18.04-bionic-x86_64
+- Windows 64bits
-- Ubuntu-20.04-focal-x86_64
+- MacOS
-- Ubuntu-22.04-jammy-x86_64
+- Linux static arm64
-- win64
+- Linux static x86_64

 The following builds are provided from an archived version because they are not included in the latest official builds.
 These are provided to make this formatter compatible with as many systems as possible, but note that support might be limited.